-A Benefit in Kind Explanatory Guide is available at www.gov.gg/tax under "self-employed and businesses" and "employers".
+A Benefit in Kind Explanatory Guide is available at www.gov.gg/employers.

 A(4) Tips, gratuities and similar receipts

 If you receive tips or gratuities, show the amount received during the year if they haven't already been included in your gross pay by your employer.